-You never have enough horse knowledge do to research, they are
+You never have enough horse knowledge due to research, they are

 always changing products to improve.

 Even if you have been in the horse industry for 30 years, you never have enough horse knowledge.

 The best way to be safe and have fun with your horse is to learn all the information you can.

 Taking care of your horse is much more than just throwing out hay or riding, or cleaning up after them.